-Tucked into the shoreline of Powell Lake near Inland Lake, Haywire Bay Regional Park is a popular recreation playground on the upper Sunshine Coast.
+Tucked into the shoreline of Powell Lake near Inland Lake, Haywire Bay Regional Park is a popular recreation playground with 2 swimming beaches on the upper Sunshine Coast.

-You’ll find picnicking, camping, canoeing and swimming at Haywire Bay Regional Park.
+You’ll find picnicking, camping, canoeing, fishing, boating and swimming at Haywire Bay Regional Park.
+A large site bounded by log booms provides a safe family-friendly swimming area.
 One of the treats of visiting this beach is swimming the short distance to nearby Honeymoon Island.

 Haywire Bay Regional Park is located on the southeast shore of Powell Lake, 4.5 miles (7 km) north of Powell River on the Sunshine Coast of British Columbia.
 The park is reached by driving east of Marine Avenue (Highway 101) in downtown Powell River on Duncan Avenue, north on Manson, and east on Cassiar to Yukon.
 Follow Yukon to Haslam.
 Turn east on Haslam, then north on Inland Lake Road.
 Haywire Bay Road branches west of Inland Lake Road and leads in short order to the campsites at 5776 Marine Avenue.
 For more information call 604-483-1097.